antrea-io/antrea/CONTRIBUTING.md

 As a CNCF project, Antrea must enforce the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on all Pull Requests.
-We require that for all commits consituting the Pull Request, the commit message contains the `Signed-off-by` line with an email address that matches the commit author.
+We require that for all commits constituting the Pull Request, the commit message contains the `Signed-off-by` line with an email address that matches the commit author.
 By adding this line to their commit messages, contributors *sign-off* that they adhere to the requirements of the DCO.